Accessibility Guide

 Catering Facility – Waves Café

-- Our Waves Café is open and ready to welcome you during your visit.
+• Our Waves Café is open daily between 10am – 4pm, with hot food served until 2pm.
+All items are subject to availability and our team are ready to welcome you during your visit.
 It is found on the first floor of the Aquarium and is accessible by ramp or lift from all areas of the building.
 There is a wide variety of Hot Food, Sandwiches, Teas, Coffees, Hot Chocolates, Cakes, Biscuits & Pastries, Bottled Drinks and Ice Cream available to purchase.

-- You can eat inside in our designated café area or outside in our ‘Seacret Garden’
+• You can eat inside in our designated café area with café-bought food or outside in our ‘Blue Mind Garden.

-- You are welcome to bring your own packed lunch to eat in our garden.
+• You are welcome to bring your own packed lunch to eat in our Blue Mind Garden.
 Picnics are allowed to be consumed but only in certain areas of the Aquarium.
 Please remove and dispose of your rubbish once you are finished eating.

-- We have our location partner Rockfish just on our doorstep!
-The Barbican also offers a range restaurants and cafés, why not shop local!
+• The Barbican offers a range restaurants and cafés, why not shop local!

 Retail Exit